curious-machines/gp-data-transformer/docs/tutorial.md

 }
 ```

-Just for thoroughness, here's a complete un-sugared version of Ellipse using types where we can.
+Just for thoroughness, here's a complete un-sugared version of Ellipse using types where possible.
 Notice that even `rx` and `ry` were using sugar in all of our previous typed examples.

 ```
 type Ellipse = {